noaione/yuusha-shoukan-ln/sources/v02/chapter4.md

 that it's going to change the fact that Kuro is an important friend of mine...
 So, it doesn't really matter.]

-[...D-D*mn it...
+[...D-Damn it...
 What you said somehow sounds cool, I can't even think about how to respond to it...]

 [Well, that's why I'd like to hear about it from Kuro if you're willing to talk